ngurnard/Activity-Prediction/README.md

 The "main.R" script containts the majority of code used in this project.
 The "tables.R" script contains the code used to make tables.
 The "graph_maker.R" script contains the code that creates graph of acceleration reading over time for each user, each activity, and each device.

+The data from this project comes from the WISDM smartphone and smartwatch activity and biometrics dataset found in the UCI Machine Learing Repository.